Feb 7, 2018

 Before you can determine how to approach your reps, it’s essential to understand where they are on the development curve.
 While years of experience may be an indicator of expertize, it isn’t necessarily the best one.

 The best way to tell a pro salesperson from a novice is through observation.
 Experienced reps know how to get under the skin of a customer’s problem and present them with solutions that best address their needs.
-They can create a strategy even for the most complex of sales processes, that will see them through preparing for customer meetings to the demonstration to closing the sale.
+They can create a strategy even for the most complex of sales processes, that will see them through preparing for customer meetings to the demonstration of closing the sale.
 At each stage in the process, a seasoned rep will know how to adjust their game plan, question the customer in more depth, envisage the result and nurture the opportunity to completion.
-This takes vision, preparation and skill.
+This takes vision, preparation, and skill.

 In comparison, a rookie may be uncertain or less organized in their approach.
 Their lack of experience may see them missing crucial opportunities to uncover customer pain points or suggest appropriate solutions.
 While newbies may be good at following a sales process, that doesn’t mean they can see the end point and adjust to new circumstances as they arise.
 Following a process is simple, preparing and reacting to the unknown takes experience.